 - Employer shall pay a weekly compensation equal to 66.67 percent of the worker's average weekly wages [Section 65.2-500]

 - Compensation cannot exceed 500 weeks, except in permanent and total incapacity, permanent disability, and death from coal worker's pneumoconiosis [Section 62.2-518]

 You may lose your right to some or all of your benefits if you don't properly file a claim for workers' compensation.
 Although workers' compensation laws are designed to be straightforward, there are specific requirements and limitations depending on your situation in Virginia.
-To protect your rights, contact an experienced attorney in your area for a free claim evaluation.
+To protect your rights, contact an experienced personal injury attorney in Virginia today.

 Contact a qualified attorney.